|Grand Prix Barcelona|

 A general admission ticket will ensure access to all of these areas.

-There are 23 screens places around the circuit.
+There are 18 screens placed around the circuit.
 These have been designed to assure that all seats at any point in the Circuit can view the whole race.

-For those with tickets for the Pelouse area there is even more reason to get to the Circuit as early as possible.
-As there is no seating in this section, the early birds can baggsy the prime spots for the race and spread out with their umbrellas and picnic blankets.
+For those with tickets for the Pelouse area there is even more reason to get to the circuit as early as possible.
+As there is no seating in this section, the early birds can secure the prime spots for the race and spread out with their umbrellas and picnic blankets.

-Circuit de Catalunya Director, Ramón Praderas, advised that it is worth being patient on leaving the Circuit at the end of the day.
-To avoid large crowds and queues of traffic you should simply take a walk around the circuit or go for a drink until the crowds have subsided.
+Circuit de Barcelona-Catalunya director, Salvador Servià, advised that it is worth being patient on leaving the circuit at the end of the day.
+To avoid large crowds and queues of traffic you could take a walk around the circuit or go for a drink until the crowds have subsided.